Creating/editing Patch Management policies

 This article describes the process to deploy software to a managed device.

 NOTE For comprehensive information about how policies work, refer to Policies overview.
 To learn how to automate your patch review process, consult Automating patch review.
-For details about managing software on a mobile device, review VSA 10 MDM: Apple MDM profiles.
+For details about managing software on a macOS computer or iOS/iPadOS mobile device, review VSA 10 MDM: Apple MDM profiles.

 Patch Management overview